Wednesday-Friday 8-10th April

 Goal

-1. an introduction and demo to Firedrake aimed at new users from Josh Hope-Collins and David Ham.
+1. an introduction and demo to Firedrake and its adjoint capabilities aimed at new users from Josh Hope-Collins and David Ham.

-2. discussions to gather input from the wider scientific community about relevant test problems.
+2. discussions to gather input from participants about relevant test problems, and about desired further developments.

-3. interactive sessions to implement new test cases and input for the VarDA-Firedrake project.
+3. interactive sessions giving participants the opportunity to gain hands-on experience with the technology by implementing new test cases; and provide input to the VarDA-Firedrake project.

 Audience